-- 1. An accurate dip and strike and the controls on mineralisation are only interpreted and the true width of the mineralisation are unconfirmed at this time but drill holes are oriented perpendicular to the interpreted strike of the mineralisation. - 2.
-In RC drilling four or six metre composite samples are collected and analysed for gold while individual one metre samples are collected and analysed pending composite results. - All samples are analysed using a 50g fire assay with ICP-MS (inductively coupled plasma mass spectrometry) finish gold analysis (0.005ppm detection limit) by Genalysis-Intertek in Maddington, Western Australia g/t (grams per tonne), ppm (parts per million), ppb (parts per billion), NSI (no significant intercept) - 5.
-Higher grade intersections are generally calculated over intervals >1.0g/t Au where zones of internal dilution are not weaker than 2m < 0.5g/t Au.
-Composite samples assaying >0.1g/t Au are re-analysed at one metre intervals. - All Drill holes are reported in Tables 1a and 1b above. - Drill type; AC = Aircore, RC = Reverse Circulation, Diam = Diamond - Coordinates are in GDA94, MGA Z50
+- 1. An accurate dip and strike and the controls on mineralisation are only interpreted and the true width of the mineralisation are unconfirmed at this time - 2.
+In RC drilling four or six metre composite samples are collected and analysed for gold while individual one metre samples are collected and analysed pending composite results. - 3.
+All samples are analysed using a 50g fire assay with ICP-MS (inductively coupled plasma mass spectrometry) finish gold analysis (0.005ppm detection limit) by Genalysis-Intertek in Maddington, Western Australia 4. g/t (grams per tonne), ppm (parts per million), ppb (parts per billion), NSI (no significant intercept) - Higher grade intersections are generally calculated over intervals >1.0g/t Au where zones of internal dilution are not weaker than 2m < 0.5g/t Au.
+Composite samples assaying >0.1g/t Au are re-analysed at one metre intervals.

+All Drill holes are reported in Tables 1a and 1b above. - Drill type; AC = Aircore, RC = Reverse Circulation, Diam = Diamond - 8.
+Coordinates are in GDA94, MGA Z50